aryanbhosale/nodemcu_sensor-automation_IoT/README.md

 Interfacing NodeMCU v3(ESP8266) with MPU6050 (IMU sensor with acceleration and gyroscope along with temperature) and DS18B20 (temperature sensor)

+This guide covers 3 methods of logging sensor data from ESP8266 to Spreadsheets namely the Google Sheets Method and the Microsoft Excel Method, first using Serial UART Protocol and then using the UDP Protocol for Communication

 Resource Link: https://drive.google.com/drive/folders/1sUM9tPUtah8djTZy5WYI-h7uo4lOehVA?usp=drive_link
-	This is a link with all the necessary files that are used in this project
+This is a link with all the necessary files that are used in this project for Google Sheets Method and the Excel Sheet Method using UART Serial Programming, The files for the Excel Sheet Method using UDP Protocol will be given at a later stage in this documentation

 Downloading the Arduino IDE
 We will be using the Arduino IDE 2 for this project